 So the fact that I could see "Hello World" rendered on the page for the first time with HTML made my heart jump with excitement.

-After I tried a couple of languages, I found where my bigger interest lies.
+After trying a couple of languages, I found where my bigger interest lies.

 You can read this developer roadmap to give you some clearer insight if you haven't found your niche.

-After you tried several languages and found your niche, stick and go deep into it.
+After trying several languages and finding your niche, stick and go deep into it.
 Get good at it.

 I started to learn to code when my daughter was 2 years old.

-At that time, learning in the morning or during the day was almost impossible to do.
+At that time, learning in the morning or during the day was almost impossible.